 After removing your shoes upon entering the building and making sure your socks have no holes, and if you ask “Kengaku dekimasuka” and sign your name at the reception area on the left, it is reported that if the building is not reserved for private use, you can look around the inside of the arena.
 No photography is allowed on the interior.

-All photographs above © Joel Levinson 2017 Free to use with attribution.
+All photographs above © Joel Levinson 2017 Free to use images above with attribution.